Bernordh/Automatic-Digitizer/README.md

 screenshot = pyautogui.screenshot(region=(1226, 384, 407, 129))
 screenshot.save("output path here")
 ```
-It works, but as I said, only for a specific region<br/>
+It works, but as I said, only for a specific region
 But I'll corret this soon
 --------------------------------------------------------------
 # Load the screenshot